beevelop/fontawesome-spritesheet/README.md

 -----

-This plugin uses https://github.com/tupadr3/Font-Awesome-SVG-PNG and https://github.com/Ensighten/grunt-spritesmith to the magic.
+This plugin uses https://github.com/tupadr3/Font-Awesome-SVG-PNG and https://github.com/Ensighten/grunt-spritesmith for the magic.
 Thanks guys!